 Asian American Studies Program Journal (AASPJ)

 Every year, the program supports the release of the AASPJ featuring art, essays, and poetic forms.
-See here for our past and current journal themes created, edited, and compiled by AAS minors.
+See our past and current journal themes created, edited, and compiled by students in the AAS minor program.

 For more information, please see: Call For Submissions for the Asian American Studies Journal (2020-2021)